 - Fernando Arce, Mexican footballer

 - Karen Asrian, Armenian chess player (d.
 2008)

 - Diego Placente, Argentine footballer

-- Steve Finnan, Irish footballer
+- Steve Finnan, Irish international footballer

 - Frédéric Niemeyer, Canadian tennis player and coach